17 min read

 If you’re starting out, you might not have all of the following information and strategic thinking at your disposal.

-Because we’ve explained every conceivable detail you need (below) to get you started and steer you in the right direction.
+We’ve explained every conceivable detail you need (below) to get you started and steer you in the right direction.

 1. The business, your objectives and goals